 Once you’ve got your fill of art history, grab an espresso back in the Piazza del Duomo.
 You’ll pay a premium for your java here, but it’s worth it for the view.
 You’ll need to get re-energized for shopping, which you can do in the San Lorenzo Market.
 Florence is famous for its leather, and this is where you’ll want to pick up a new purse or jacket.

-To finish off your day, cross the bridge and take in a view of the city from the other side of the Arno River.
-Watching the sun set over the orange roofs of Florence is magical, and the perfect way to cap off a visit to Florence.
+Finish off your day with a cooking class, then cross the bridge and take in a view of the city from the other side of the Arno River.
+Watching the sun set over the city’s orange roofs is one of the most romantic things to do in Tuscany, and the perfect way to cap off a visit to Florence.